 Registered Student Organization (RSO) COVID-19 Guidelines

 Social connections through student involvement opportunities are important both to building a sense of community and also to the success of students.
-To ensure the health and safety of individuals and the collective UNO community, Registered Student Organization (RSO) activities will operate with COVID-19 guidelines parameters during the Fall 2020 semester.
+To ensure the health and safety of individuals and the collective UNO community, Registered Student Organization (RSO) activities will operate with less restrictive COVID-19 guidelines during the Fall 2021 semester.

 Please review the UNO Return to Campus Guide for the most up-to-date information regarding the University's COVID-19 Response.